Alan Wheatley: Later years

-In the 1960s Wheatley continued to broadcast frequently on television and radio.
-He played Richard D'Oyly Carte in a three-part BBC television series Gilbert and Sullivan: The Immortal Jesters (1961), and appeared in episodes of Maigret (1962 and 1963), Doctor Who and Compact, both in 1964.
+In the 1960s, Wheatley continued to broadcast frequently on television and radio.
+He played Richard D'Oyly Carte in a three-part BBC television series Gilbert and Sullivan: The Immortal Jesters (1961), and appeared in episodes of Maigret (1962 and 1963), Doctor Who, where his character was the first ever to be seen being killed by a dalek and Compact, both in 1964.
 In the same year he played Prince Rohat, Minister of the Interior, in Victor Canning's six-part drama The Midnight Men.
 His last cinema role listed by the British Film Institute was Major Ronald Grey-Simmons in Clash by Night (1965).

-In later years Wheatley worked mostly on radio, as narrator and poetry-reader as well as actor.
-In 1975 he played Judas Iscariot in the 12-part cycle The Man Born to be King by Dorothy L. Sayers.
+In later years, Wheatley worked mostly on radio, as narrator and poetry-reader as well as actor.
+In 1975, he played Judas Iscariot in the 12-part cycle The Man Born to be King by Dorothy L. Sayers.
 He acted in adaptations of plays by writers including Noël Coward and Somerset Maugham, and of novels by Alexandre Dumas, James Hilton, Anthony Powell and C. P. Snow among others.
 He made his final appearance in 1991 in a BBC Radio 4 adaptation of A Day by the Sea, with Wendy Hiller and Michael Hordern, both old friends of his.

 Wheatley died of a heart attack in Westminster, London on 30 August 1991, aged 84.